dart-archive/www.dartlang.org/src/site/articles/dart-web-components/spec.markdown

 It must be specified unless
 a component has no behavior and its code can be assumed to be an empty class.
-If the tag is present, it must use the `type="application/dart"` attribute to indicate that the code is written is in Dart.
+If the tag is present, it must use the `type="application/dart"` attribute to indicate that the code is written in Dart.

 Whether you write code inline or you include it via a `src` attribute, the code must be a valid Dart library.
-In such library you must define a class corresponding to the component.
+In such a library you must define a class corresponding to the component.
 The name of this class must match the name specified by the `constructor` attribute.
 For example,